qkrcks0218/PCSE/README.md

 * 0.MySL.R contains functions used for estimating nuisance functions based on the Superlearner algorithm ([van der Laan, Polley, Hubbard, 2007](https://www.degruyter.com/document/doi/10.2202/1544-6115.1309/html "SL")).

+* 0.DGP.R contains the data generating process.

 * 0.Functions\_PMMR.R contains functions used for estimating bridge functions based on the Proxy Maximum Moment Restriction (PMMR) method ([Mastouri et al., 2021](https://proceedings.mlr.press/v139/mastouri21a.html "PMMR")).

+* 1.Estimand.R
+	* This file calculates the true target effects.
+Parallel computing is recommended.
+	* The results are saved as "Effect_B[aaaaa].csv" files in "Effect" folder.
+	* [aaaaa] indicates the random seed for generating a simulated dataset.

-* 1.Est\_PMMR.R
+* 2.Est\_NoU\_Exp.R and 2.Est\_NoU\_Obs.R
 	* This file replicates the simulation study.
 Parallel computing is recommended.
+	* This returns an effect estimate assuming that there is no unmeasured confounding
-	* The results are saved as "Result_PMMR_[aaa]_N[bbbb]_B[ccccc].csv" files in "Result" folder.
+	* The results are saved as "Result_NoU_[aaa]_N[bbbb]_B[ccccc].csv" files in "WithNoU" folder.
 	* [aaa] indicates whether the simulation data is generated from the observational or experimental setting.
 	* [bbbb] indicates the number of observations in each simulated dataset.
 	* [ccccc] indicates the random seed for generating a simulated dataset.

-* 2.EffectCalculate.R
+* 2.Est\_PMMR\_Exp.R and 2.Est\_PMMR\_Obs.R
-	* This file calculates the true target effects.
+	* This file replicates the simulation study.
 Parallel computing is recommended.
+	* This returns an effect estimate using the proposed approach in the paper.
-	* The results are saved as "Effect_B[aaaaa].csv" files in "Effect" folder.
+	* The results are saved as "Result_NoU_[aaa]_N[bbbb]_B[ccccc].csv" files in "WithNoU" folder.
+	* [aaa] indicates whether the simulation data is generated from the observational or experimental setting.
+	* [bbbb] indicates the number of observations in each simulated dataset.
-	* [aaaaa] indicates the random seed for generating a simulated dataset.
+	* [ccccc] indicates the random seed for generating a simulated dataset.

-* 3.Summary\_Merge.R
+* 3.Summary.R
-	* This file aggregates csv files in "Result" and "Effect" folder, respectively, and generates a PNG file summarizing the simulation result.
+	* This file generates a PNG file summarizing the simulation result.

 ## References